jh3nd3rs0n/jargyle/README.md

 -   Only TCP traffic can be routed through the chain.
 Jargyle will attempt to route any UDP traffic through the last SOCKS server of the chain.

 ### 5. 14.
-Using Firewall Rules
+Using Firewall Rules for Clients

-You can specify firewall rules for the following types of traffic:

--   TCP traffic from a client to the SOCKS server
--   TCP traffic from an inbound socket to the SOCKS server
--   UDP traffic from a UDP server to the UDP relay server
--   UDP traffic from the UDP relay server to a UDP server

-You can specify rules for a particular type of traffic in any of the following settings:

--   `clientRules` : Rules for TCP traffic from a client to the SOCKS server
+You can specify rules for TCP traffic from a client to the SOCKS server in the following setting:

--   `socks5.onBind.inboundRules` : Rules for TCP traffic from an inbound socket to the SOCKS server
--   `socks5.onUdpAssociate.inboundRules` : Rules for UDP traffic from a UDP server to the UDP relay server
--   `socks5.onUdpAssociate.outboundRules` : Rules for UDP traffic from the UDP relay server to a UDP server
+-   `clientRules`

 Partial command line example: